rsedighi/domain-scout/README.md

 - Install whois: `brew install whois` (macOS) or `apt-get install whois` (Ubuntu)

 **OpenAI API Issues**
-- Check your API key in `.env`
+- Check your API key in `.env` file
 - Verify billing setup at https://platform.openai.com/account/billing
+- Ensure you have credits available on your OpenAI account
-- Tool works without API key using keyword generation
+- **Note**: API key is required for domain generation (no fallback mode)

 **All domains showing as taken**
 - Try different categories for more unique domains